ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+, yon must give her
+something to talk about—give lier edu­
+cation with the actual world, with the
+outer world, and its transpiring events.
+Urge her to read newspapers, and be­
+come familiar with th· present charac­
+ter and improvements of our race.
+His­
+tory is of some importance ; but the
+past world is dead, we have nothing to
+do with it.
+Our thoughts and our con­
+cerns should be for the present world ;
+to know whAt it is and improve it· con­
 dition.
 Let her have an intelligent
 opinion, and be able to sustain intelli­
 gent conversation concerning the men­